anthonychavis/mysteriousorganism/README.md

 -   Critique:
     -   I'm open to criticism; very much want to improve rapidly
     -   If you notice something weird, or unsafe, or have food for thought, please don't hesitate to let me know

+## Sources

+The inspiration for this project was Codecademy's JavaScript Practice project called [Mysterious Organism][lesson-site].

 ## Contact